greg-js/arch-wiki-md-repo/wiki/_content/ArchWikiRequests.md

 *   If unsure, mark the page or section with an appropriate [status template](/index.php/Help:Template#Article_status_templates "Help:Template") rather than completely removing the reference to the package.
 *   For AUR3 package links marked with [Template:Aur-mirror](/index.php/Template:Aur-mirror "Template:Aur-mirror"), you may consider resubmitting them to the AUR if interested in maintaining them.

-To view a list of all broken package links, see [Special:WhatLinksHere/Template:Broken package link](/index.php/Special:WhatLinksHere/Template:Broken_package_link "Special:WhatLinksHere/Template:Broken package link") and [Special:WhatLinksHere/Template:Aur-mirror](/index.php/Special:WhatLinksHere/Template:Aur-mirror "Special:WhatLinksHere/Template:Aur-mirror").
+All pages with broken package links are tracked in [Category:Pages with broken package links](/index.php/Category:Pages_with_broken_package_links "Category:Pages with broken package links").

 ## Creation requests